 There's also the Space Marines and the Sisters of Battle, who are both raised-from-childhood fanatical warriors, as well as many Imperial Guard regiments.
 The Catachan Deathworld Veterans, for example, come from a planet where simply living to adulthood is an accomplishment, and the Cadian Shock Troops begin live fire exercises before being taught to read and write.

 Cadian Shock Troops are noted to be among the greatest soldiers mankind has ever produced; they are among the only human troops universally respected by even the Space Marines.
 Over 70% of the planet's population is under arms, there are billions of soldiers and population is maintained through special breeding programs.
 They're also given a lot of live training, given their planet's close proximity to the Eye of Terror, a Negative Space Wedgie that continually chucks hordes of demons and insane super-soldiers at them.
 Every Cadian is either Badass or dead.
+Their society is so martial even their civilian clothing is camouflage patterns.

 While they may lack in honor, the Eldar's Evil Counterpart the Dark Eldar are certainly extremely proud and definitely a warrior species.
 Every single one of them is a fighter - they have slave labor to take care of all non-combat activities; except torture, which they do personally.
 The vast majority of Dark Eldar, male and female, serve as grunts in kabals, but there are also several warrior sects within Dark Eldar society, including Wyches, Incubi, Reavers, and Scourges.